roman-milk/roman-milk.github.io/human-android.md

- ****** Human Android Ch.
-13 ****** byStoryTeller07© "Perfect!
+===

+"Perfect!
 You both look gorgeous," he beamed at them.
 He almost called them his slaves, out of habit.
 It was best to take it easy, until he could work out what they wanted from him.
 It was obviously the effect of the sensory depravation, but how deep was it, and how permanent?

  "Would master like to play a naughty game?"
 Rebecca giggled.
 She appeared to be shy and mischievous, all rolled into one enticing look.